Programs for Families with Young Children

 Program details are these:

-● There are two session times (see below) available.
-Each session will be 1 hour 30 minutes in length.
+● Each session will be 2 hours in length.
 Space is limited to 10 children.

 For additional questions please reach out to our catechists: